 Faculty/Staff Leader(s): Joshua Nesja and Nicole Schultz

 Corresponding Course: None required, but students have the option to take CJ/WMNS 111: Gender, Race, Class & Communication during spring semester.
-All students meet in the spring for pre-trip preparation, and have guided reflection sessions upon return to campus
+All students meet in the spring for pre-trip preparation, and have guided reflection sessions upon return

 Cost of Participation: Estimated $200 program fee including meals

 Abstract: No one has been able to successfully explain the impact of this trip in mere words, you truly have to take the leap and experience the magic that happens in Selma yourself!
 This program will explore the issues of poverty and community segregation in Selma, Alabama.
 Participants will complete an 8-hour King Nonviolence Training Seminar, engage in community service, meet with community leaders involved in current school integration and community redevelopment efforts, meet with leaders of the historic Selma Voting Rights Movement.
 The 2018 program will visit the largest population of resettled refugees in Clarkston, Georgia.
 The struggles faced by refugees in the US, due to societal structures and heightened attention from the media, are significant and students will learn about these issues from a humanitarian and social justice perspective.